GwizBilly/gfx/README.md

 This simple graphics library was written by Douglas Thain and is licensed under a Creative Commons Attribution 4.0 International License.  https://creativecommons.org/licenses/by/4.0/

-# Notes on modifications made to the "simple graphics library written by Douglas Thain"
+# Modifications made to the "simple graphics library"

 I have added mouse pointer events that don't require a button press or key press.
 The original library was designed so that:
 "gfx_xpos() and gfx_ypos return the X and Y coordinates, respectively, of the mouse pointer when the last key or button was pressed."

-I added a MotionNotify event in the gfx_event_waiting() function, by adding "PointerMotionMask" to the masks parameter of the XSelectInput() function;
+I added a MotionNotify event in the gfx_event_waiting() function, by adding "PointerMotionMask" to the masks parameter of the XSelectInput() function:
 ```
 XSelectInput(gfx_display, gfx_window, StructureNotifyMask|KeyPressMask|ButtonPressMask|PointerMotionMask);
 ```